-Reference No. 4.1 Identified Risk Sunburn Rating Low mers, support boats and skis he sun in February is intense even need to be prepared to protect at race briefing (for ski and bo upplied information on injury m Reference No. 4.2 Identified Risk Effect of Exercise Rating High the effects of exercise and competitors need to be informed of ig to do this could cause injury. distress call with a max response time (Annexu Race briefing will cove kimum arrival time of 15 minute 549
+Reference No. 4.1 Identified Risk Sunburn Rating Low mers, support boats and skis i he sun in February is intense even need to be prepared to protect at race briefing (for ski and bo upplied information on injury m Reference No. 4.2 Identified Risk Effect of Exercise Rating High ompetitors need to be informed of g to do this could cause injury. distress call with a max response time (Annexu Race briefing will cover Support boats will be si Inclusion of preventativ timum arrival time of 15 minute are A) remergency procedures. upplied information on injury m re information at race briefing. ann - Carris Suber Kastan Can bear weiking to buy

-Reference No. 4.3 Identified Risk Dehydration Rating High RCS is in excess of 5 hours.
-E take and the quantities required Each competitor will be made aware of d to prevent dehydration.
-Strategies: Please refer to 4.2
+Reference No. 4.3 Identified Risk Dehydration Rating High e RCS is in excess of 5 hours.
+It take and the quantities required Each competitor will be made aware of d to prevent dehydration.
+Strategies: Please refer to 4.2.

-Reference No. 4.4 Identified Risk Lost Swimmer Rating High A swimmer lost without h is support crew is an early indi icator to a major emergency.
+Reference No. 4.4 Identified Risk Lost Swimmer Rating High A swimmer lost without h is support crew is an early indi cator to a major emergency.